Jesterhearts/tracing-rc/README.md

         // all of the nodes go out of scope at this point and would normally be leaked.
     }

-    // In this simple example, we always have cycles our program is complete after this, so we can't
+    // In this simple example, we always have cycles and our program is complete after this,
-    // take advantage of the young generation picking up acyclic pointers without tracing. collect_full();
+    // so we can't take advantage of the young generation picking up acyclic pointers without
+    // tracing.
+    collect_full();

     // All leaked nodes have been cleaned up!